rylanharper/BELRAD/README.md

 </details>

 <details>
-<summary><strong>How does the related products section work?</strong></summary>
+<summary><strong>How do the color swatches/related products work?</strong></summary>

 For the related products section, I am using the [Gridsome Recommender Plugin](https://github.com/mklueh/gridsome-plugin-recommender) by [Marian Klühspies](https://github.com/mklueh).
 Go ahead and read over that plugin's documentation.
 You will find the options within the `gridsome.config.js` file.
-I recommend setting the `field` to either `title` or `productType` to get the best results within the plugin's options.
+I recommend setting the `field` to either `productType` to get the best results within the plugin's options.
 If you need more or less relations (recommendations), you can edit the `maxRelations` option.
 </details>

 <details>